AdobeDocs/analytics.pt-BR/help/analyze/analysis-workspace/visualizations/cohort-table/cohort-analysis.md

 ---
 keywords: Analysis Workspace
-seo-title: O que é uma análise de coorte?
+seo-title: O que é a Análise de coorte?
 solution: Analytics
-title: O que é uma análise de coorte?
+title: O que é a Análise de coorte?
 topic: Reports and Analytics
-uuid: 39 a 83 f 3 a -15 d 1-41 d 7-bcdd -50 c 22 aed 8 f 1 c
+uuid: 39a83f3a-15d1-41d7-bcdd-50c22aed8f1c
 translation-type: tm+mt
-source-git-commit: f5f5b294f503911108e1693b7c6cd128bee659c6
+source-git-commit: d2014912533b5dda5bd97401a6f3386a2d08a27e

 ---

 # O que é a Análise de coorte?

 A *`cohort`* is a group of people sharing common characteristics over a specified period.
-A Análise de coorte é útil, por exemplo, quando você quer saber como um coorte é interativo com uma marca.
+Cohort Analysis is useful, for example, when you want to learn how a cohort engages with a brand.
 Você pode detectar facilmente as mudanças nas tendências, em seguida, responder em conformidade.
 (Explanations of Cohort Analysis are available on the web, such as at [Cohort Analysis 101](https://en.wikipedia.org/wiki/Cohort_analysis).)

 Após criar um relatório de coorte, você pode preparar seus componentes (dimensões, métricas e segmentos específicos), em seguida, compartilhá-lo com qualquer pessoa.
-Consulte [Preparar e compartilhar](../../../../analyze/analysis-workspace/curate-share/curate.md#concept_4A9726927E7C44AFA260E2BB2721AFC6).
+Consulte [Curate and Share](../../../../analyze/analysis-workspace/curate-share/curate.md#concept_4A9726927E7C44AFA260E2BB2721AFC6).

 Exemplos do que você pode fazer com a Análise de coorte: